sinanisler/creem-io-api/README.md

 ## Installation

-1. Download the plugin ZIP from GitHub and upload via **Plugins → Add New → Upload**
+1. Download the [latest release plugin ZIP](https://github.com/sinanisler/creem-io-api/releases) from GitHub and upload via **Plugins → Add New → Upload**
 2. Activate the plugin
 3. Go to **Creem.io API → Settings**
 4. Paste your API key (that you copied from Creem.io dashboard → Settings → API Keys)